grid reference TL 988 362

 CAMRA West Suffolk & Borders branch.

-Very large & popular open plan single bar which is predominantly used by diners and is nicely divided into many smaller seating spaces.
-Large carpark.
-Disabled toilet.
+The hotel has a very large and popular open plan single bar which is predominantly used by diners and is nicely divided into many smaller seating spaces.
+There is a large car park and a toilet for disabled customers.

 Lunchtime meals (not just snacks)